Ancient History

 2014-2017.
 This was a period of ever increasing intensity and comittment to the winemaking aspect of my life; and ever less comittment to my day-job as a translator!
 And infacrt one day the inevitable finally happened and I got fired!
 Basically for taking three-month holidays in the summer and for working a 20-hr week during the rest of the year.
 I was terribly upset and worried at the time, as my confort zone had been bruttaly destroyed.
 But as the months went by, I was so busy with wine stuff that I had no time to fret or get depressed or whatever one is supposed to do after one gets fired from theur job of over 20 years.
 In fact things went so well in 2017, that I found myself wishing that they had fired me long before!

-2017-present.
-Now I'm facing new types of challenges.
-The main one is coming to terms with the fact that I'm no longer a startup, ie learning how to manage vineyards, make good wine and getting myself known in the natural wine world, and promoting and selling my wines.
+2017-2019.
+Here I faced new types of challenges.
+The main one was coming to terms with the fact that I'm no longer a startup, ie learning how to manage vineyards, make good wine and getting myself known in the natural wine world, and promoting and selling my wines.
 Of course I'm still learning, and I imagine that I will always continue to learn till the day I die!
 I'd be an idiot if I thought I knew it all already!
 What I mean is that I have a different set of problems/challenges/goals to deal with, which have to do with running a small, well-established and viable business.
 For example, I now have about 15 importers, who regularly order wines from me, (plus half a dozen new ones) which is great, but I don't know how to manage the sharing out of my wines among them.
 Last year a few of them were left without any wine and they were justifiably angry with me.
 Another example is managing supplies.
 As I write this (Jan 2019) I have 5 confirmed orders to fill (total of about 6000 bottles) and I just discovered that I don't have enough bottles of boxes!
 Duh!
 But I never had to think about this kind of stuff before!
 And there's more... but I won't bore you with the details.